ipfabric/docs/docs/IP_Fabric_GUI/technology_tables/cloud.md

 ---
-description: Public or private clouds API provide information about virtual machines.
-In previous versions, IP Fabric wasn't able to collect any information about...
+description: Public or private cloud APIs provide information about virtual machines.
+From version 4.4, IP Fabric displays information about virtual machines discovered through private or public cloud APIs.
 ---

 # Cloud

-## Virtual Machines And Their Interfaces
+## Virtual Machines and Their Interfaces

-Public or private clouds API provide information about virtual machines.
-In previous versions, IP Fabric wasn't able to collect any information about Virtual Machines.
-From version 4.4 IP Fabric displays information about virtual machines discovered through private or public could APIs.
+Public or private cloud APIs provide information about virtual machines.
+In previous versions, IP Fabric couldn't collect any information about virtual machines.
+From version `4.4`, IP Fabric displays information about virtual machines discovered through private or public cloud APIs.

-Each vendor provide a different scope of information for VMs, thus IP Fabric might not be able to get all the information for end host calculations (ARP, MAC address table).
+Each vendor provides a different scope of information for VMs.
+Thus, IP Fabric might not be able to get all the information for end-host calculations (ARP, MAC address table).

-New tables in this section provide detailed information about cloud virtual machines -- their hostnames, sites, VM names, status, OS version running, number of interfaces and their details (IP address, MAC address, etc).
+New tables in this section provide detailed information about cloud virtual machines -- their hostnames, sites, VM names, status, OS version running, number of interfaces and their details (IP address, MAC address, etc.).

 ![Technology table showing Cloud VMs](cloud_vms.png)